rsuite/rsuite/docs/pages/guide/v5-features/en-US/index.md

 ### Added support for srcSet, sizes,imgProps on Avatar

-- srcSet: The srcSet attribute for the img element.
+- `srcSet`: The srcSet attribute for the img element.
 Use this attribute for responsive image display.
-- sizes: The sizes attribute for the img element.
+- `sizes`: The sizes attribute for the img element.
-- imgProps: Attributes applied to the img element if the component is used to display an image.
+- `imgProps`: Attributes applied to the img element if the component is used to display an image.

 ### Added support `onChangeCommitted` on Slider and RangeSlider